runa91/FRCNN_git/README.md

 <img src="output/faster_rcnn_end2end_sI/building_train/res_img_nms02_395.png" width="350"> <img src="output/faster_rcnn_end2end_sI/building_train/res_img_nms021729.png " width="350">

 This code is thought as a starting point for work with Faster R-CNN on rotated boxes and we hope you may benefit from this implementation.
-Nevertheless we can't guarantee its correctness nor provide support.
+Nevertheless, we can't guarantee its correctness nor provide support.

 * The network is developped for and tested on aerial images, where we detect buildings.
 So this version does currently not support more than one object class.